davettt/list-manager/README.md

 # List Manager

-**Privacy-first list management with optional AI suggestions**
+**Privacy-first list and notes management with optional AI assistance**

-A simple, fast, and private list manager that stores your data locally on your computer.
-Create any type of list (travel, shopping, projects, etc.), search and organize them, and optionally get AI-powered suggestions using your own AI API key (Claude, ChatGPT, or Gemini).
+A simple, fast, and private tool that stores your data locally on your computer.
+Create any type of list or note (travel, shopping, projects, ideas, etc.), search and organize them, and optionally get AI-powered suggestions and writing assistance using your own AI API key (Claude, ChatGPT, or Gemini).

 ## Features

 - **Privacy First**: All data stays local on your computer.
 No accounts, no tracking, no cloud servers.
-- **Persistent Storage**: Data saved to filesystem for reliability (no more lost lists from browser cache clears!)
+- **Persistent Storage**: Data saved to filesystem for reliability (no more lost lists or notes from browser cache clears!)
 - **Flexible Lists**: Create any type of list with categories, tags, priorities, and deadlines
+- **Markdown Notes**: Write rich notes with markdown formatting, live preview, and split-pane editing
-- **Smart Search**: Real-time search across list names, categories, tags, and items
+- **Smart Search**: Real-time search across lists, notes, categories, tags, and items
+- **AI Assistance** (Optional):
-- **AI Suggestions** (Optional): Get relevant item suggestions using your own AI API key (supports Claude, ChatGPT, Gemini)
+  - Get item suggestions for lists
+  - Generate TLDR summaries for notes
+  - Grammar and spelling checking for notes
+  - Supports Claude, ChatGPT, or Gemini (use your own API key)
 - **Export/Import**: Backup your data anytime as JSON files
 - **Light & Dark Themes**: Choose your preferred theme or use system settings
 - **Mobile Friendly**: Responsive design works on all devices
+- **Cloud Backup**: Notes stored as markdown files, easily backed up to any cloud service (Tresorit, Dropbox, Google Drive, etc.)

 ## Quick Start